cloudamqp/terraform-provider-cloudamqp/docs/data-sources/account.md

 }
 ```

-## Attributes reference
+## Attributes Reference

 All attributes reference are computed

 * `id`        - The identifier for this data source.
-Set to `na` since there is no unique identifier.
+Set to `na` since there is no unique
+                identifier.
 * `instances` - An array of instances.
-Each `instances` block consists of the fields documented below.
+Each `instances` block consists of the fields documented
+                below.

 ___